 Once you have decided which investment asset works best for tapping into the DAX Performance Index, you’ll need to find a service that will execute your trade.
 Here are some of the best options for investing in the DAX.

 - Brokers & trading platforms.
-Online brokers offer easy-to-use tools that enable you to invest in the DAX Performance Index quickly and easily.
-Online brokers also offer low transaction fees, making them attractive for all types of investors.
+Online brokers offer easy-to-use tools and low transaction fees, making them attractive for all types of investors.
 On the downside, online brokers don’t usually offer much investment advice, so if you’re looking for more hands-on help, consider other options.

 - Robo advisors.
 Robo advisors rely on algorithms to execute trades, so transaction costs aren’t very high here either.
 Even better, some robo advisors will also allow you to discuss your investment strategy with an actual human advisor to help you make the right decisions.
 This makes robo advisors a potentially effective hybrid approach, though still a bit more hands-off than investing through a dedicated financial advisor.

 - Financial advisors.
 Financial advisors offer the most help to investors, explaining the risks and rewards associated with all kinds of different investment choices.
 This can be an especially big help for novice investors.
-However, investing in the DAX Performance Index isn’t all that complicated, so it might not be worth the expensive fees that financial advisors charge if all you want to do is invest in the DAX.
+However, DAX Performance Index investing isn’t all that complicated, so it might not be worth the expensive fees that financial advisors charge.

 - Banks.
-Your bank offers yet another way to invest in the DAX Performance Index.
+Your bank offers yet another option.
 If you go with your bank, you gain the convenience of having all of your financial instruments (for example, your checking account, savings account, line of credit, as well as your investments) in one place.
 The problem is that banks tend to charge high fees without providing the additional support you’ll get with a financial advisor.
 This means that unless you’re primarily concerned with convenience, you’ll usually be better off investing somewhere other than with your bank.

 Ready?
 Here’s our top recommended broker